 MDxHealth, Inc., the Company's US subsidiary, leases facilities located at 15279 Alton Parkway, Suite 100, Irvine, CA 92168.
-The space leased in Irvine is 13,444 sqft (1.249 m2) of laboratory and office space.
+In the course of 2015, the Company entered into an additional leased building located adjacent to our Irvine CA US headquarters facility.
+The total space leased in Irvine is 20,797 sqft (1.932 m2) of laboratory and office space.
 The lab facilities are CLIA and ISO 9001:2008 certified and CAP-accredited.